Ellie Mason

-Ellie Leigh Mason (born 16 February 1996) is a professional footballer who plays as a midfielder for Charlton Athletic of the Women's Super League 2.
+Ellie Leigh Mason (born 16 February 1996) is a professional footballer who plays as a midfielder for Women's Super League club Charlton Athletic.
 Born in England, she represents Northern Ireland at international level.

 Club career

 Mason began her career in Watford's youth teams.
 After moving on to Chelsea, she appeared 23 times for the club's development team, scoring six goals.
 Nineteen-year-old Mason returned to Watford in April 2015, after four years with Chelsea.
 In 2015, she was Watford's top-goalscorer with five goals and won the club's Goal of the Season award for a strike against Aston Villa.
 She scored three goals in 14 appearances in the 2016 season, then signed for Millwall Lionesses in February 2017.